vishalbalaji/trpc-svelte-query-adapter/@lib/README.md

 [![License][license-image]][license-url]
 [![Last commit][last-commit-image]][repo-url]

+> [!NOTE]
-> **NOTE:** The README on [npmjs](https://npmjs.com/trpc-svelte-query-adapter) might not be fully up to date.
-Please refer to the [README on the Github Repo](https://github.com/vishalbalaji/trpc-svelte-query-adapter/#readme) for the latest setup instructions.
+> The README on [npmjs](https://npmjs.com/trpc-svelte-query-adapter) might not be fully up to date.
+Please refer to
+> the [README on the Github Repo](https://github.com/vishalbalaji/trpc-svelte-query-adapter/#readme) for the latest setup instructions.

 This package provides an adapter to call `tRPC` procedures wrapped with <code>[@tanstack/svelte-query](https://tanstack.com/query/latest/docs/svelte/overview)</code>, similar to <code>[@trpc/react-query](https://trpc.io/docs/react-query)</code>.
 This is made possible using <code>[proxy-deep](https://www.npmjs.com/package/proxy-deep)</code>.